-The Accreditation Committee will make a decision that:1.
-The programme should be accredited2.
-The programme should be accredited subject to conditions
+The Accreditation Committee will make a decision that:

+- 1. The programme should be accredited

+- 2. The programme should be accredited subject to conditions

-3. The programme should not be accredited
+- 3. The programme should not be accredited

-A Stage Three Report will be sent to the HEI where actions relating to conditions and/or recommendations should be evidenced.
-The HEI will have a period of six weeks to complete the Stage Three Report and provide any supporting documentation.
-Accreditation is not formally awarded until the Stage Three Report has been completed.
+A Stage Three Report will be sent to the University where actions relating to conditions and/or recommendations should be evidenced.
+The University will have a period of six weeks to complete the Stage Three Report and provide any supporting documentation.
+Accreditation is not formally awarded until the completed Stage Three Report has been approved by the Society.